bweh451/fullStackReactExpressMongooseJWT/README.md

 ### Admin account

 This account will be able to view the repositories it has been assigned to, add new credentials to those repositories and update existing credentials.
-This account will not be able to view user information.
+This account will alos be able to view user information.

 ```
 First name: "Kenny"